trckovstefan/tofuChatBot/README.md

 # tofuChatBot
-ChatBot that is taught by writing prompts by users, provides answers based on feedback
+Tofu ChatBot is built by writing prompts from users, provides answers based on feedback